Dre Campbell Farm

 Neem oil has a number of excellent properties, including being an effective insecticide, fungicide, and repellent.

 To use neem oil for codling moths, simply combine one tablespoon of the oil, one teaspoon of liquid soap, and a gallon of water.
+Shake well and apply it to the affected areas using a spray bottle.

 10. Fruit Bagging